NatronGitHub/natron-python-scripting/Python_GUI/openLocation/README.md

 # openLocation

-Opens 'Read' location folder in explorer.
+Opens 'Read' or 'Write' location folder in explorer.

 ### HOW TO USE IT